Cox School of Business

 Its current Dean is Todd Milbourn.
 Additionally, it offers many business education programs including full-time MBA, its largest program, BBA, MBA Professional (Part-Time), Executive MBA, Master of Science in Management, Master of Science in Business Analytics and non-degree Executive Education.
-It is home to the Caruth Institute for Entrepreneurship, Business Leadership Center (BLC), Maguire Energy Institute, and American Airlines Global Leadership Program (AAGLP) as well as an Associate Board Executive Mentoring Program.The Caruth Institute for Entrepreneurship also administers the **Dallas 100™ Awards** program recognizing high-growth Dallas-area companies, offers mentorship and venture creation courses, and supports students through entrepreneurship curriculum and co-curricular initiatives.
+It is home to the Caruth Institute for Entrepreneurship, Business Leadership Center (BLC), Maguire Energy Institute, and American Airlines Global Leadership Program (AAGLP) as well as an Associate Board Executive Mentoring Program.
 It has an international alumni network with chapters in more than twenty countries.

-It has consistently ranked among the top business schools worldwide for MBA, PMBA, EMBA and BBA in a wide range of categories.
 The Cox School is accredited by the Association to Advance Collegiate Schools of Business (AACSB).